celoyd/wheather/README.md

-# 3. Sort the strips, pixelwise, to remove cloud cover.
+# 3. Sort the strips, pixelwise, to remove cloud cover

 Okay!
-Now we're going to do what I think of as the cube operation -- the actual work of this whole project.
-Conceptually, we arrange all the pixels in all our images into a rectangular solid (cube, speaking very loosely) and sort every z-axis column by a function that scores pixels according to whether they look like a cloud, then throw away all but the least-cloudy-looking layers.
+Now we're going to do the sieving -- the actual work of this whole project.
+Conceptually, we arrange all the pixels in all our images into a rectangular solid and sort every z-axis stack by a function that scores pixels according to whether they look like a cloud.
+Then we throw away all but the least-cloudy-looking layers and average the rest.

 The main python file for this is buff-cube.py, so called because of an implementation detail that I can explain at further length but won't.
 (Okay, real quick, instead of storing all the pixels, we only store as many as we know we're going to keep, and let incoming good pixels displace them.
 But to avoid a full re-sort every time a new layer comes in, we buffer new images in small groups.
 Thus "buff".)

-buff-cube.py is hard-coded to generate, from n input images (30 in this case), n/4 + 2 output images.
-In other words, basically the top quartile of quality.
+buff-cube.py is hard-coded to generate, from n input images (30 in this case), n/4 + 2 output images -- the top quartile of quality, plus a couple to provde some depth in very small sets.
 Change that as you see fit.
 Obviously it should be a parameter eventually.

 There's a script called cube-driver.sh whose main purpose is to let you pick how many cores you want to use at once.
 I have 4 cores on this machine, and I'm okay maxing them all out, so I'm going to type:

     zsh cube-driver.sh 0 3

-They're backgrounded so you won't necessarily see a prompt when it's done, just four lines of, in this case, "saving 7".
-I should fix that.
-It should run at very roughly one image per 2-3 GHz core per second.
-Now I'm running the second batch:
+When finished, the second batch:

     zsh cube-driver.sh 4 7

-# 4. Average the (presumptively) cloudless strips.
+# 4. Average the (with luck) cloudless strips

 Now we have pixel-sorted slices in a directory called cube.
 Let's average them.
 To do: script for this.

     mkdir final-slices
     for slice in {0..7}; do python avgimg.py cube/$slice/* final-slices/$slice.png; done

+You can change `cube/$slice/*` to say `cube/$slice/{0..5}.png` or whatever to get a finer selection of pixels.

-# 5. Rejoin the strips into a (presumptively) cloudless image.
+# 5. Rejoin the strips into a (with luck) cloudless image

 And now we splice them together: